oduameh/Hyper-docs/Quick start guide.md

 --header 'Accept: application/json'
 ```

-7. The response body establishes the completion of the request and can be verified for correctness.
+The response body confirms whether the request has been completed and can be verified for correctness.